Letters from Lodi

 • There isn’t much detailed information on the region that is at first easily found.
 But the level of quality was impressive.
 I did not expect the white wines to have the levels of acidity and minerality that they did.

 What did you learn on this trip and how do you feel this knowledge will help you?

 • I feel like I have a true understanding of the more interesting side of Lodi that is hidden from the rest of the country.
-I feel like the region will be getting their more interesting wines out there in the future and that I will have a leg up when the region inevitably becomes a bigger part of the conversation.
+I feel like the region will be getting its more interesting wines out there in the future and that I will have a leg up when the region inevitably becomes a bigger part of the conversation.

 • So very much.
-Not only about Lodi and its history and stunning diversity of wines, but also lessons in how directly small changes in terroir, even just a few minutes away, can have such a strong impact on grape structure and cluster morphology.
+Not only about Lodi and its history and stunning diversity of wines but also lessons in how directly small changes in terroir, even just a few minutes away, can have such a strong impact on grape structure and cluster morphology.
 It has truly deepened my understanding of wine production across all levels.

 • Lodi has an incredible terroir very well suited for Zinfandel but also Mediterranean varieties in general.
 The wines being crafted have an elegance I never expected.
 Zinfandel does not have to be the “typical” structure we learn to recognize through the Court of Master Sommeliers, it can be soft and light.
-There are also seven sub-AVAs (i.e. American Viticultural Areas) of Lodi, all unique and as the region achieves more notoriety these sub-AVAs will play a very important role.
+There are also seven sub-AVAs (i.e. American Viticultural Areas) of Lodi, all unique, and as the region achieves more notoriety these sub-AVAs will play a very important role.

 What surprised you most?
 What was the most memorable part of the trip?

 • I was most surprised by the diversity of grape varieties grown in Lodi and by how many growers are carrying on generational legacies.